SpaceBison/mprislyrics/README.md

 MPRISLyrics
 ===========

-A lyrics downloader and viewer using MPRIS D-Bus interface
+## About
+MPRISLyrics is a lyrics downloader/viewer using MPRIS D-Bus interface.
+It aims for full compatibility with any MPRIS-enabled players and easy extensibility using Tcl-based plugins.